iAnonymous3000/google-hardening-guide/README.md

 [Recovering Access to Your Account](https://support.google.com/accounts/answer/7682439)

 - Use backup verification codes
+- Print out backup codes as an extra precaution
+- Store backup codes somewhere secure like a password manager or encrypted cloud
 - Complete the account recovery form accurately.
 - Contact Google Support for additional assistance.